smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Adaptive Interface Capabilities/index.md

 | @![iOS]remoteControlCapability!@ @![android, javaSE, javaEE]SystemCapabilityType.REMOTE_CONTROL!@ | Describes the abilities of an app to control built-in aspects of the IVI system. | Check @![iOS]SDLRemoteControlCapabilities.h!@ @![android, javaSE, javaEE]RemoteControlCapabilities.java!@ for more information |

 ### The Register App Interface RPC
 The `RegisterAppInterface` response contains information about the display type, the type of images supported, the number of text fields supported, the HMI display language, and a lot of other useful properties.
 The table below has a list of properties beyond those available on the system capability manager returned by the `RegisterAppInterface` response.
-Each property is optional, so you may not get information for all the parameters in the following table.
+Each property is optional, so you may not get data for all the parameters in the following table.

 | Parameters  |  Description | Notes |
 | ------------- | ------------- |------------- |